What is Geneva Push?

 Crossing state and denominational boundaries, Geneva Push is clearly going to have a diverse membership.
 What will hold it together – practically?
 Spiritually?

-Humility, a desire to see the lost won to Christ, a desire for fellowship, wise and gentle leadership, mutual regard, a generally shared philosophy of ministry and God the Holy Spirit.
+Humility, a desire to see the lost won to Christ, a desire for fellowship, wise and gentle leadership, mutual regard, shared theological convictions, a generally shared philosophy of ministry and God the Holy Spirit.
 Practically speaking, Geneva Push will provide mentors for assessed church planters, a well-resourced online community, regular training days and national conferences.

 What is Multiply?